Jefferson Parish Profile

 Nutrition and Community Health

-The Expanded Foods and Nutrition Education Program, Supplemental Nutrition Assistance Program, and Flavors of Health programs address nutrition and health.
+The Expanded Foods and Nutrition Education Program (EFNEP), Supplemental Nutrition Assistance Program (Snap-Ed), and Flavors of Health (FOH) programs address personal nutrition and healthy environments.
 Lessons are taught in schools, camps, head start facilities, Senior centers, libraries, and faith-based venues.
-Adults and youth representing many economic and cultural backgrounds benefit from lessons relating to portion sizes, food labels, food safety, dietary guidelines, physical exercise, healthy choices, and controlling and preventing chronic diseases.
+Total outreach Nutrition programs in 2024 included 2.243 youth and 2,729 adults.
+LSU

 Programs: